 Take-Flight Dyslexia Therapy

-Rainbow Reading offers Take Flight Dyslexia Therapy: A Comprehensive Intervention for Students with Dyslexia, written by the staff of the Luke Waites Center for Dyslexia and Learning Disorders at the Scottish Rite Children’s Hospital in Dallas, Texas.
-Take Flight intervention is for students with dyslexia or at risk of dyslexia, and the curriculum is based upon the research of Dr. Samuel T. Orton, a neuropsychiatrist, and the educational and psychological contributions of Anna Gillingham.
-Take Flight is designed specifically for Certified Academic Language Therapists and is intended for children seven years and older in individual and small group instruction.
-Therapy sessions are sixty minutes long and held four times weekly to achieve optimal results.
+Rainbow Reading offers Take Flight Dyslexia Therapy, a comprehensive intervention designed for students with dyslexia or those at risk of developing it.
+This program was created by the staff at the Luke Waites Center for Dyslexia and Learning Disorders at the Scottish Rite Children’s Hospital in Dallas, Texas.
+The Take Flight intervention is based on the research of Dr. Samuel T. Orton, a neuropsychiatrist, and the educational and psychological insights of Anna Gillingham.
+It is designed explicitly for Certified Academic Language Therapists and intended for children seven years and older.
+Instruction is provided in both individual and small-group settings.
+Therapy sessions are one hour long and are conducted four times a week to achieve optimal results.

-Rainbow Reading dyslexia therapy will focus on the following five components of effective reading instruction supported by the National Reading Panel: phonemic awareness, phonics, vocabulary, fluency, and reading comprehension.
-In participating in the Take Flight curriculum, students will learn 44 English language sounds, 96 letter sound correspondence rules, and 87 affixes.
-Students will also engage in activities that teach spelling rules for base words and derivatives, oral practice fluency, grammar, cursive handwriting, essential language skills, and vocabulary-building strategies for narrative and informational text
+Rainbow Reading's dyslexia therapy will emphasize five key components of effective reading instruction, supported by the National Reading Panel: phonemic awareness, phonics, vocabulary, fluency, and reading comprehension.
+Students will learn 44 English language sounds, 96 letter-sound correspondence rules, and 87 affixes through the Take Flight curriculum.
+Additionally, students will participate in activities that teach spelling rules for base words and their derivatives, improve oral fluency practice, enhance grammar skills, develop cursive handwriting, and build essential language skills and vocabulary for both narrative and informational texts.

 Dyslexia therapy is multisensory, systematic, and explicit in providing structured language intervention for students in Kindergarten through eighth grade.